Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 # UI
 ## Start UI
+Before starting the UI please ensure that the WheelTec robot is powered on and the operator PC is connected to the wheeltec robot's WIFI hotspot.
+\
+\
+If commiuncation with the WheelTec robot fails an error will appear telling the operator that it failed to connect to "ROS Master".
+\
+\
 You can run the UI either by searching for "ROBOT-CONTROL" in the application search bar.
 Or by running the icon on the desktop.
 ![img.png](docs/res/ui-guide/screenshot-desktop-icon.png)